“Every kingdom divided against itself is brought to desolation, and every city or house divided against itself will not stand.

 surely the kingdom of God has come upon you.”

 He said the Kingdom of God, not Israel.
 Jesus was threatening more than the power structure in the Temple or in Jerusalem; He was threatening Rome itself.
 He was seeking to divide the Empire in order to bring in down.
-To do He would prove Himself the master of all empires, of all kingdoms.
+To do this He would prove Himself the master of all empires, of all kingdoms.
 If we are to follow Him, we must never be divided from Him or from each other.
 The home should be an undivided kingdom and certainly the church should be as well.
 This why any attack of the enemy will be divisive, any strategy will be one of division.

 Society is defined by division in every possible way: youth from age, race from race, party from party.
 These divisions seek entrance into the church.
 We must be wiser than the world.
-We must let the Strong Man to rule our lives.
+We must allow the Strong Man to rule our lives.
 Only Jesus can bind the enemy form harming and bind us together as the undivided Kingdom of God.

 Then one was brought to Him who was demon-possessed, blind and mute; and He healed him, so that the blind and mute man both spoke and saw.
 And all the multitudes were amazed and said, “Could this be the Son of David?”
 Now when the Pharisees heard it they said, “This fellow does not cast out demons except by Beelzebub, the ruler of the demons.”
 But Jesus knew their thoughts, and said to them: “Every kingdom divided against itself is brought to desolation, and every city or house divided against itself will not stand.
 If Satan casts out Satan, he is divided against himself.
 How then will his kingdom stand?
 And if I cast out demons by Beelzebub, by whom do your sons cast them out?
 Therefore they shall be your judges.
 But if I cast out demons by the Spirit of God, surely the kingdom of God has come upon you.
 Or how can one enter a strong man’s house and plunder his goods, unless he first binds the strong man?
 And then he will plunder his house.
 He who is not with Me is against Me, and he who does not gather with Me scatters abroad.